 Coronavirus: SARS-CoV-2 (COVID-19) Program

-It is believed that nitric oxide may inhibit viral replication through formation of reactive intermediates that alter the function of viral proteins in infected cells.1 We are exploring the potential of our NITRICIL™ technology as a potential treatment option for COVID-19 and are conducting in vitro assessments targeting the reduction of viral burden and transmission.
+It is believed that nitric oxide may inhibit viral replication through formation of reactive intermediates that alter the function of viral proteins in infected cells.1 We are exploring the use of our NITRICIL™ technology as a potential treatment option for COVID-19 and have conducting in vitro and in vivo assessments targeting the reduction of viral burden and transmission.

 Results from in vitro assessment of concentrations as low as 0.75 mg/mL demonstrated berdazimer sodium reduced 90% of virus after repeat dosing, once daily

 First demonstration of antiviral effect of NO-based medicine against SARS-CoV-2 in an in vitro model that mimics the human airway epithelium

 Positive preclinical results demonstrating the anti-viral effect of berdazimer sodium against SARS-CoV-2 in two independent trials

 Engaged Catalent, a global leader in providing integrated services, superior delivery technologies and manufacturing solutions, to develop an intranasal formulation of berdazimer sodium